 Kitchen blinds and curtains

-But sometimes you just want more privacy or maybe just less sunlight so blinds or curtains will be desirable.
+Sometimes you just want more privacy or maybe just less sunlight so blinds or curtains will be desirable.
 Safety may be an issue if your window is near your stove, so streamlined choices without fluttering fabric are the best option.
 And simple, unlined styles are usually easier to launder at home.

 At the moment there’s a bit of a vibe about coarsely woven blinds, whether organic material like linen, fibres like bamboo, or woven wood.
 Here’s a selection of gorgeous kitchen window blind ideas.

-14. Mix modern linen with vintage
+14. Mix linen with mid-century

 15. Go for woven wood blinds